GETAM: Gradient-weighted Element-wise Transformer Attention Map for Weakly-supervised Semantic segmentation: Experiments

-\textbf{PASCAL VOC} In Table \ref{table sota}, we give a detailed comparison of our proposed approach with other WSSS methods.
-In the Multi-stage section, we compare the segmentation performance of the proposed method with recent multi-stage WSSS approaches, we achieve mIoUs of 70.6\% and 70.4\% on the val and test sets respectively, which outperform most state-of-the-art methods.
+In Table \ref{table sota}, we give a detailed comparison of our proposed approach with other WSSS methods.
 In the single-stage section, we achieve significantly improved performance over all existing end-to-end methods.
-Although previous state-of-the-art method JointSaliency \cite{zeng2019joint} also utilizes saliency and image-level labels, our approach achieves an impressive 7.1\% mIoU increase.
-Second, our proposed approach is the first method that achieves comparable performance to multi-step WSSS methods, which employ sophisticated pipelines and train multiple networks.
-Despite the fact that NSRM \cite{yao2021non} trains multiple networks with many inter-dependencies, it outperforms our ViT-Hybrid result by only 0.3\% mIoU on \textit{test} but at the cost of substantial complexity.
+Comparing to previous state-of-the-art method AALR \cite{zhang2021adaptive}, we have an impressive 7.8\% mIoU increase.
+Compared to multi-stage methods, our result based on ViT\_Hybrid (71.7 mIoU on \textit{val} and 72.3 mIoU on \textit{test}) achieves new state-of-the-art on PASCAL VOC.
+And our single-stage performances with other transformers including ViT, Deit and Deit\_Distilled are also significantly ahead of existing single-stage approaches, and competitive with multi-stage ones, showing the robustness of GETAM to transformer backbones.
+Notably, our approach is the first single-stage method that outperforms the multi-stage methods, which employ sophisticated pipelines and train multiple networks.
+For example, the previous state-of-the-art URN \cite{li2021uncertainty} requires three stages with many inter-dependencies, our single-stage method still outperforms it by 0.5 mIoU on \textit{val} and 0.8 mIoU on \textit{test}.